nawhi/nickwhite.cc-old/src/routes/blog/intro-to-bitwise-operations.md

   <BitwiseOperation/>
 </div>

 All high-level programming languages have bitwise operations, and they are often builtins.
-In JavaScript, bitwise AND and OR are the similar to boolean AND and OR, and there are also XOT and NOT operators - see [here](https://www.w3schools.com/js/js_bitwise.asp) for a full list.
+In JavaScript, bitwise AND and OR are the similar to boolean AND and OR, and there are also XOR and NOT operators - see [here](https://www.w3schools.com/js/js_bitwise.asp) for a full list.

 ## Why would you do this?